9Barista is based in The United Kingdom.

 VAT: the only significant change that affects us is VAT.
 In the past, EU customers paid the 20% UK VAT rate and our prices included that fee.
 For now, our prices exclude local VAT for EU customers.
-Our couriers (DHL, DPD, local postal delivery) will contact you to arrange payment of VAT.
+Our couriers (DHL, DPD, local postal delivery) will contact you to arrange payment of VAT, so we recommend checking your SMS and emails to be sure you don’t miss them.
+If you do, your machine will be returned to the UK and we would need to charge for shipping again.
 They may also charge a small administrative fee in the region of 5 – 20 Euro.
 In Greece this is higher, see below for further information.

 For machines shipped with DHL, VAT will be charged at your local country rate.
 You can look up your country’s VAT rate here.

 For machines shipped with DPD, VAT will be charged at the rate of the clearance hub which the package first passes through, as per the table below.

 Some countries charge import duties and VAT / GST / sales tax on our imports.
 We do not include those charges in our prices, so please make sure you investigate what your country charges.

 We use the customs commodity code of “8210000000” for our espresso machines.
 You will need this to estimate customs charges.
 In many countries this commodity code attracts no import duties whatsoever.